adamprocter/Local-Rag-and-LLM/README.md

 # Local Rag and LLM

+Brackets refer to line numbers in python file.

 ## for mac OS

 - Install https://ollama.com/ and open so it is running (serve)
 - Open terminal and pull in the LLM
 - ollama run llama2
-  - currently uses llama2 as hardcoded in the python script
+  - currently uses llama2 (52) as hardcoded in the python script
 - - You can close terminal as this model is now on your mac

 ## wordpress get your posts as JSON